List of Fist of the North Star characters: Lin

-Lin was voiced by Tomiko Suzuki (as a child) and Miina Tominaga (as an adult) in the original TV series and 1986 movie, by Maaya Sakamoto in the Shin Kyūseishu Densetsu series, by Miwa Kouzuki in the fighting game version by Sega, and by Ryoko Maekawa in Fitness Boxing: Fist of the North Star.
+Lin was voiced by Tomiko Suzuki (as a child) and Miina Tominaga (as an adult) in the original TV series and 1986 movie, by Maaya Sakamoto in the Shin Kyūseishu Densetsu series, by Miwa Kouzuki in the fighting game version by Sega, and by Ryōko Maekawa in Fitness Boxing: Fist of the North Star.
 In English dubbed versions, she was voiced by Holly Sidel in the 1986 movie and by Sandy Fox in the TV series.
 Lin (as Lynn) was played by Nalona Herron in the 1995 live action film.